Selecting a Windows kiosk device for your enterprise

 |Provisioning package||Single app mode, Multi-app mode|

 MDM solutions like Hexnode enables users to set up and remotely manage Windows kiosks with enhanced capabilities for complete lockdown so that the devices can’t be tampered with.
-Hexnode MDM is designed to address the shortcomings of Windows kiosk mode with its comprehensive security features.
+Hexnode UEM is designed to address the shortcomings of Windows kiosk mode with its comprehensive security features.
 Hexnode endeavors to make the Windows kiosk set up as effortless as possible.

-Hexnode Windows kiosk software is a tamper-proof solution which prioritizes a secured user experience by adding an extra layer of powerful features to make up for the built-in potentials the traditional Windows kiosk mode from Microsoft lacks.
+Security should be a top priority when it comes to kiosk devices.
+Speaking of which, Hexnode Windows kiosk software is a tamper-proof solution which prioritizes a secured user experience by adding an extra layer of powerful features to make up for the built-in potentials the traditional Windows kiosk mode from Microsoft lacks.
 Along with that, Hexnode also provides some ease of use features which eliminates the learning curve in working the lockdown mode so that even a non-tech folk can set it up quickly.

 The major benefits of using Hexnode Windows kiosk solution includes: